-Temporary signage, including yard art, must be approved by the Office of Communications and Public Information prior to display.
+Temporary signage, including yard art, must be approved by the Office of Communications and Marketing prior to display.
 In some cases, blanket approvals may be issued to departments who post several campaigns of temporary signage throughout the academic year.

 Marquee Digital Displays